-Putting the 3Rs into Practice
+Putting the 3Rs into practice in your school!

-While learning about the 3Rs is important, it is essential that pupils have opportunities to put their learning into practice by actively reducing, reusing and recycling on a day-to-day basis at school.
+While learning about the 3Rs is important, it is essential that pupils have opportunities to put their learning into practice by actively reducing, reusing and recycling on a daily basis at school.
 The resources below will help schools embed the 3Rs into all aspects of school life.

 Devon schools spend approximately £300,000 a year on managing their waste.
 Setting up efficient whole-school 3Rs systems has the potential to support pupils’ learning while saving the school money.